infracloudio/fission/Documentation/wip/testing-proposal.md

 # Testing Proposal

-This proposal was initially started as a upgrade testing proposal but soon problems that were posed resulted in a bigger proposal.
+This proposal was initially started as an upgrade testing proposal but soon problems that were posed resulted in a bigger proposal.
 ### Kinds of testing

-Most of current integration tests are CLI driven.
+Most of the current integration tests are CLI driven.
 Fission CLI is used to test execute various test cases.
-In future we would have to also focus on API level testing as a UI is built for Fission.
+In future, we would have to also focus on API level testing as a UI is built for Fission.
 ## Needs & patterns

 This section only explains the problems/best practices without going into tooling and language used for implementation.
 ### Separating the test & data

-Seperating the tests from test data has two aspects - one is separation of concerns and second is scaling the tests without touching the test logic.
+Separating the tests from test data has two aspects - one is the separation of concerns and the second is scaling the tests without touching the test logic.
 The test data is a simple data structure which holds all information and test can take data and execute the logic.

 As an example today we test "Hello world" for nodejs environment with a simple hello.js like this: